Victoria Justice: 2000s

-In 2003, Justice began her acting career when she was 10 years old, making a guest appearance on the Gilmore Girls episode "The Hobbit, the Sofa and Digger Stiles".
-Justice portrayed Jill No. 2, a walk-on role.
-After her appearance in the series, her family moved to Los Angeles, when Justice began to pursue a career in acting.
-The following year, Justice guest-starred on the second episode of the Disney Channel series The Suite Life of Zack & Cody, in which she played a young pageant contestant named Rebecca.
-Later, Justice was cast as Stella, a young girl who begins seeing visions of Mary Magdalene, in Aaron Ruell's 2005 short film Mary.
+In 2003, Justice began her acting career, making a guest appearance on the Gilmore Girls episode "The Hobbit, the Sofa and Digger Stiles".
+She portrayed Jill No. 2, a walk-on role.
+After her appearance in the series, her family ultimately moved to Los Angeles, and Justice began to pursue a career in acting more intently.
+The following year, she guest-starred on the second episode of the Disney Channel series The Suite Life of Zack & Cody, in which she played a young pageant contestant named Rebecca.
+Later, she was cast as Stella, a young girl who begins seeing visions of Mary Magdalene, in Aaron Ruell's 2005 short film Mary.

 In 2005, Justice was accepted into the musical theatre program at the Millikan Performing Arts Academy in Los Angeles.
-She appeared in advertisements for companies such as Ralph Lauren, Gap, Guess, Mervyn's, Peanut Butter Toast Crunch, and Ovaltine.
-During the same year, Justice landed a main role in the Nickelodeon series Zoey 101 as Lola Martinez, a new student who is an aspiring actress.
-On landing the role, she said, "I was extremely happy; I was bouncing up and down and screaming.
+She also appeared in several advertisements for companies such as Ralph Lauren, Gap, Guess, Mervyn's, Peanut Butter Toast Crunch cereal, and Ovaltine.
+That same year, Justice landed a leading role in the Nickelodeon series Zoey 101 as Lola Martinez, a new student who is also an aspiring actress.
+On landing the part, Justice said: "I was extremely happy; I was bouncing up and down and screaming.
 That was a really great moment."
-Justice's character was introduced in the second season on September 11, 2005.
-She also made a cameo appearance in the R-rated film When Do We Eat?, and played the role of Rose in the Hallmark television film Silver Bells, the latter of which became a Hallmark Hall of Fame film.
+Justice's character was introduced during the second season, on September 11, 2005.
+She also made a cameo appearance in the film When Do We Eat?
+(2005).
+She played the role of Rose in the Hallmark Channel film Silver Bells, which became a Hallmark Hall of Fame film.

 In 2006, Justice made a guest appearance on an episode of Everwood in the episode "Enjoy the Ride".
-Also in 2006, Justice played the supporting role of Holly in the thriller film The Garden.
-The film was met with negative reviews from critics.
+Also in 2006, she played the supporting role of Holly in the thriller film The Garden.
 Zoey 101 ended its run on May 2, 2008.
 In 2009, she announced plans to guest star on an episode of Nickelodeon's series The Naked Brothers Band.
 The TV special, titled Valentine Dream Date, featured Justice portraying herself.
-Justice did not record new music until 2009, when she starred in the Nickelodeon musical Spectacular!, in which Justice performs three songs.
+She did not record new music until 2009, when she starred in the Nickelodeon musical Spectacular!, in which she performed three songs.
 The film aired on Nickelodeon on February 16, 2009.
-The film became one of Nickelodeon's most popular movies, attracting an audience 3.7million viewers on its premiere night.
-The film received generally positive reviews from several critics and held a 76 percent approval rating on Rotten Tomatoes as of 2011.